rnshalinda/Thogakade-cims-layered-architecture-javafx-mysql/README.md

 2. **Service**:
    - validates format (no whitespace, length ≥ 3, alphanumeric username).
    - calls repository to check credentials.
-   - returns `ActiveUserDto` if valid.
+   - returns `ActiveUserDto` if valid, Which is used to diplay Active-user and Name.
    - throws `UserCredentialsException` if invalid or DB error.
 3. **Repository** executes parameterized `SELECT ...
 WHERE username=?
 AND password=?`.
 4. **SessionUserUtil** stores the active user in memory.